Katherine-Holland/running/README.md

 I used Gitpod for this project and loaded the project in Gitpod via the link found by clicking the green 'code' button, located at the top right of the repository.

 ## Setting up GitHub Issues
-For this project I followed and Agile methodology.
+For this project I followed an Agile methodology.
 I created a set of issues based on the blog walkthrough provided by Code Institute as this was my first project working in this manangement style.
 Below are the steps I took to set up ten issues for the project:

 - Go to your GitHub repository.
 - Click on the Issues tab in the top menu.